 Those who accepted his message were baptized, and about three thousand were added to their number that day” (vv.
 37-39, 41).

 More than 3,000 believed Peter’s message, placed their faith in the substitutionary sacrifice of Jesus the Christ and were added to the newly birthed church as a result.

 It was an astonishing outcome at the conclusion of the celebration of Shavuot.
 The spiritual harvest of souls was the “firstfruits” of the redeemed body of believers (later called Christians; see Acts 11:26) who constituted the freshly established church.

 The practical implications for people of faith living in the 21st century are equally astonishing.

 Is it coincidental that our Lord’s resurrection took place on the first day of the week—on the Feast of Bikkurim—following Passover?
 Paul described Jesus’ resurrection saying:

 “Christ has been raised from the dead, the firstfruits of those who have fallen asleep” (1 Cor.
 15:20).

 Later, the apostle James described the church as, “firstfruits of His creatures “(Jas.
 1:18).

-Jesus anticipated that question as He prepared the disciples for the eventuality of the indwelling of the Holy Spirit:
+Jesus anticipated these questions as He prepared the disciples for the eventuality of the indwelling of the Holy Spirit:

-“But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth” (Acts 1:8).
+“But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
+(Acts 1:8).